cmfox05/Rosen/README.md

-hit right shift to begin
-hit ctrl + esc to end
+hit right shift to begin. hit ctrl + esc to end